-Ensuring ADA Compliance For New Jersey Employers
+Ensuring ADA Compliance For Employers

 A business can only run smoothly and profitably if its owners and managers are confident they are not at significant risk of a surprise lawsuit from a current or former employee.
 One of the most common sources of conflict between companies and their workforces is whether the business is compliant with the federal Americans with Disabilities Act (ADA).
 This landmark law creates certain obligations that employers throughout the U.S. must meet or risk expensive litigation.

-Located in Princeton, the Hamilton Law Firm PC advises business owners in New Jersey and Pennsylvania regarding ADA compliance and other employment law matters.
-Led by attorney Ayesha Hamilton, we will tell you what you need to know about the ADA and help you install or amend your company policies to support your employees and keep you as safe from disability discrimination litigation as possible.
+Located in Princeton, Hamilton Law Firm PC advises business owners in New Jersey and Pennsylvania regarding ADA compliance and other employment law matters.
+Led by attorney Ayesha Hamilton, she will tell you what you need to know about the ADA and help you install or amend your company policies to support your employees and keep you as safe from disability discrimination litigation as possible.